huggingface/blog/skops-library.md

 `init` not only saves the model, but also creates a configuration file containing the specifications of the environment model is trained.

 We will now create a model card.
 The content of the model card is determined by a jinja template.
 By default it uses [this template](https://github.com/skops-dev/skops/blob/main/skops/card/default_template.md).
 The default template consists of a markdown part and a metadata section.
-The keys to the metadata section is defined [here](https://huggingface.co/docs/hub/models-cards#model-card-metadata) and is used for discoverability of the models.
+The keys to the metadata section are defined [here](https://huggingface.co/docs/hub/models-cards#model-card-metadata) and are used for discoverability of the models.

 We can add information and metadata using `add`.
 You can also pass a custom template's path to be used in model card using `add`.